-Before you can present the need for a new community skatepark, you’ll need to understand a little bit about what skateparks are and how they’re created.
+Before you present the need for a new community skatepark, you’ll want to prepare yourself by learning how skateparks are created.

 Modern skateparks are as diverse as the urban and natural environments they draw inspiration from.
 They feature deep, undulating forms, have geometric and blocky structures, and look like concrete playgrounds to people accustomed to finding their recreational outlets in the wild.
 Skateparks are reflections in concrete of structures and shapes found around your community; a picnic table, a swimming pool, a wave, a handrail.
 Skateparks interpret and improve upon those structures that have been attracting thrill-seekers for decades.
 Modern skateparks are designed to attract skaters that are currently drawn to structures around your community by mimicking and improving on those forms.

 As skatepark design becomes better understood, and skateboarders’ interests and abilities change, skateparks evolve and mature.
 Forms found in skateparks go in and out of fashion, but most structures are perennial favorites that are consistently found in most skateparks.
 These basic forms are the building blocks of modern skatepark design.